bowman2001/hugo-mod-csp/README.md

 ### Validation

 A content security policy doesn’t necessarily need a hugo module.
 We may well write one without it.
-But the syntax is complicated enough to expect typing errors and other mistakes, which could undermine the intended security.
+But the syntax is complicated enough to expect typing errors and other mistakes, which could undermine our results.
 This module checks the syntax of all entries to prevent a faulty header.

-- The syntax of all keys and values gets checked. (nonce-* and sha-* are still missing)
+- The syntax of all keys and special values gets checked against the official syntax elements.  (nonce-* and sha-* are still missing)

-- URLs must be parseable.
+- URLs and pure schemes get parsed by Hugo’s urls.Parse, which is based on the standard Golang method.

 ## Prerequisites